 Even as shoppers increasingly consider the environment in their purchase decisions and call on manufacturers to act more sustainably, they are wary of ‘greenwashing’ and unclear on which brands are genuinely making a difference.

-Here we examine this gap in trust and awareness and ask what brands can do to overcome it.
+Here we examine this gap in trust and brand awareness and ask what brands can do to overcome it.

 Consumers increasingly value sustainability